MeteoSwiss/opendata-forecast-data/README.md

 #### 2.5.2 How to access the longitude and latitude of a grid point

 The CLON/CLAT file stores the longitude and latitude of the center points of each triangle on the horizontal grid.
+### 🚧  **Temporary Notice Work in Progress **
-When opening a data set in a jupyter nootbook the load function includes fetching the CLON/CLAT values.
+When opening a data set in a jupyter notebook the load function includes fetching the CLON/CLAT values.
 To retrieve CLON/CLAT without a python environment, see section 2.7.

 ### 2.6 Data Visualisation